sinedied/smoke/README.md

 You can change the maximum folder depth for mock files created this way using the `--depth` option.

 The recorded mock set can also be changed using the `--set` option.

+Note that by default response headers are not saved and simple mocks are generated.
+To change this behavior, you can enable the `--save-headers` option.

 ## Other mock servers